wearetriple/web-defaults/data.md

   );
 };
 ```
-Finally a TodoItem component is created for simply displaying the data it gets from its props:
+Finally a TodoItem component is created:
+- It displays props that are passed to the component.
+- It imports another 'dumb' component to display the Avatar of the assignee.
+- It propagates the `onToggle` event.
 ```tsx
 // Element: Component
 const TodoItem = ({